 This double major includes an equal number of courses in Linguistics and in Education.
 On the Linguistics side, students are introduced to language structure, sociolinguistics, language acquisition, and the place of language in Caribbean societies.
 The courses in this major which are offered by the School of Education focus on curriculum design, classroom management, and the structure and content of classes in English language and literature.
 Additionally, students in this major are required to take the introductions to poetry and prose taught in the Department of Literatures in English.
 The double major also includes school-based experience.
 Graduates from this programme are paid in the category 'Trained Graduate' by the Ministry of Education, Jamaica.
 This programme is not recommended for working students.

-The Double Major in Linguistics & Language Education requires a total of 78 credits in Linguistics, Education and Literatures courses.
+The Double Major in Linguistics & Language Education requires a total of 78 credits in Linguistics, Education and Literatures in English courses.

-LEVEL ONE LEVEL TWO LEVEL THREE LING1001 LING1002 LING1401 LITS1001 LITS1002 LING2001 LING2002 LING2101 LING2301 LING2302 LING2402 LING3201 LING3202 LING3303 EDLA3109 EDTL3017 EDTL1010 EDPS1003 EDTL1003 AND FOUN1401/FOUN1001 FOUN1002 Foreign language EDCU2013 EDEC2021 EDCE2025 EDLA2103 EDLA2106 FOUN1201 FOUN1301 EDLA3106 EDRS3019
+LEVEL ONE LEVEL TWO LEVEL THREE

+LING1001 LING1002 LING2001 LING2002 LING3201 LING3202

+LING1401 LING2101 LING2301 LING3303

+LITS1001 LING2302 EDLA3109

+LITS1002 LING2402 EDTL3017

+EDLA3106

+EDTL1020 EDCU2013 EDRS3019

+EDPS1003 EDTL2021

+EDTL1021 EDTK2025 1 Free elective

+EDLA2103

+AND EDLA2106

+FOUN1012 or FOUN1019 FOUN1002 AND

+Foreign language FOUN1201 FOUN1301